benzio/gridsome-starter-blog/posts/access-2.md

 ## The challenges connecting Netlify CMS

-There were really only two major hurdles in getting this cms off the ground: the first being I was left at the mercy of the [Gridsome guide](https://gridsome.org/docs/guide-netlify-cms/) and was really working without any kind of template; the second being it was kind of a pain fixing the build errors, and there were several.
+There were really only two major hurdles in getting this CMS off the ground: the first being I was left at the mercy of the [Gridsome guide](https://gridsome.org/docs/guide-netlify-cms/) and was really working without any kind of template; the second being it was kind of a pain fixing the build errors, and there were several.
 However, once I looked at a few of the build errors, I could see a pattern and they became much easier to pinpoint.

 ### Challenge one: working from scratch